Chrissy265/Stirlo_Stirling/SLACK_SETUP_GUIDE.md

 - Check for errors in Step 2 of the workflow logs

 ### Bot responds to every message
-- The trigger is configured to only respond to DMs and @mentions
+- The handler is configured to only respond to DMs and @mentions
-- If it's responding to everything, check src/mastra/index.ts trigger logic
+- If it's responding to everything, check src/mastra/index.ts Socket Mode handler logic

+### Socket Mode keeps disconnecting
+- This is normal - Socket Mode will automatically reconnect
+- Look for "Connected and ready" log messages
+- If it never reconnects, check your `SLACK_APP_TOKEN`

 ## Files Reference

+- **Socket Mode Initialization**: `src/mastra/index.ts` (initializeSocketMode call at bottom)
+- **Socket Mode Handler**: `src/triggers/slackTriggers.ts` (initializeSocketMode function)
 - **Workflow**: `src/mastra/workflows/slackIntelligentAssistantWorkflow.ts`
-- **Trigger**: `src/mastra/index.ts` (registerSlackTrigger section)
 - **Agent**: `src/mastra/agents/intelligentAssistant.ts`
 - **Tools**: `src/mastra/tools/` (SharePoint, Monday, RAG)